Greenwood Furnace State Park is a 423 acre recreational paradise in the mountains of Huntingdon County, Pennsylvania.

 Today you can literally walk in the footsteps of those who for 70 years produced the iron that helped fuel the country’s westward expansion and industrial rise to global prominence.

-Shaver’s Creek Environmental Center is a Penn State owned and operated wildlife center and aviary, located just 12 miles outside of State College in rural Huntingdon County.
+Shaver’s Creek Environmental Center is a Penn State owned and operated wildlife center, aviary, and nature preserve, located just 12 miles outside of State College in rural Huntingdon County.

-Indian Lookout in the Rothrock State Forest is one of three scenic overlooks in close proximity to one another.
+Indian Lookout in the Rothrock State Forest is one of three scenic overlooks in close proximity to one another along Colerain Road.

 The 1000 Steps, part of the Standing Stone Trail, is one of the most popular hikes in all of Huntingdon County.